 With extensive experience in advising on disposals, our Corporate Finance Partner, Michael Smith shares his advice…

-Following on from my previous blog, set out below are some of my observations when getting ready for a disposal:
+Following on from my previous blog, I have set out below some of my observations when getting ready for a disposal:

 - Give yourself time

 Research has shown that better exits are achieved from sales processes that are planned well in advance.
 Private Equity investors are a prime example of shareholders focused on exit; their planning will often start before an investment has been made.

 So, start now.
 Experienced advisers like ourselves can do a discrete amount of work on examining your business to see what key issues need to be addressed in the short and medium term

 Business owners often ignore the dynamics of their market.
 Try to gain an understanding of what’s happening in the UK market, the market leaders, which direction they are heading and why.
 It’s important to understand why changes are happening and whether you need to follow, otherwise you may be following a strategy that is unattractive to buyers.
 Premium prices are paid for niche players, not “me-too” businesses.

 3 Build repeatability in to your business

 Buyers will pay more for businesses that show predictable and growing profits, and predictability comes in many forms.
 For an IT business, it may be maintenance revenues; for an engineering firm, it may be recurring business from a long standing customer.
 The flip side is that businesses will struggle to find a buyer if they have short order books and no consistent customers.

 4 Move away from management